anastop/multinet/README.md

 2. Run the `deploy.py` script to copy the necessary files and start the master and the workers:

+  __TODO__: where should you run this script? see the above TODO

    ```bash
    python provision.py --json-config config.json
    ```

-### Start Multinet
+#### Initialize Multinet topologies

 __TODO__: we need to talk here about the run options.
-This is were the subsection of Gradual Boot-up should be transferred.
+This is were the subsection of Gradual Boot-up should be transferred?

-1. Initialize the distributed topologies.
-This will build an identical topology in every worker machine:
+__TODO__: we should mention where (i.e. on which machine) this script should run from

    ```bash
    python init_topology_handler.py --json-config init_config.json
    ```

+  This command will build an identical topology in every worker machine.

-__TODO__: what is the effect of this handler? how does it work internally at high-level? what options does it offer to the user? is it sync/asyc? (i.e., when do we know it has finished?)
+__TODO__: elaborate more: what is the effect of this handler? how does it work internally at high-level? what options does it offer to the user? is it sync/asyc? (i.e., when do we know it has finished?)

-2. Start the topologies
+#### Start Multinet topologies

    ```bash
    python start_topology_handler <master-ip> <master-port> <number-of-vms>